 DC Fashion Foundation: An International Fashion Incubator

-Papa is an artist at the DC Fashion Foundation Incubator (DCFI) through our Train USA J-1 Internship Program.
-Located on the same block as our D.C. office in the Macy’s building, Papa shares a studio with six other designers on the program.
+Papa is a fashion illustrator and artist growing in acclaim who is interning at the DC Fashion Foundation Incubator (DCFI) through our Train USA J-1 visa sponsorship.
+Located on the same block as our Washington, D.C. office in the Macy’s building, Papa shares a studio with six other designers on the program.

 He was nominated for the program by his Head of Department at Radford University, the only Ghanaian university that offers a fashion program.
 As soon as he graduated, he flew to the United States to join the incubator in October 2015.